 (Chart).
-Keyword used to describe a chart correction that becomes effective
+Keyword used to describe a U.S. Government chart correction,

-Flight Procedure).
-Keyword used when a NOTAM applies to visual flight
+(Visual Flight Procedure).
+Keyword used when a NOTAM applies to visual

 (Route).
-Keyword used to describe a hazard or change associated with
+Keyword used to describe a temporary change or hazard or change

 (Special).
 Keyword used when a NOTAM applies to a special instrument flight